seeren/appable/README.md

 **Building**: create, build and test app on web and mobile.

-**User Interface**: generate views with data interpollation, event binding, hooks and auto rendering.
+**User Interface**: generate views with interpollation, event binding, hooks and auto-rendering.

 **Scale**: encapsulate components, share data with services and associate url.